 National PEO encounters all kinds of labor law compliance issues during our audits.
 However, these are some of the most common ways in which employers violate federal labor laws:

-- Employee benefits.
 Employee benefit plans, including retirement plans, have to follow specific rules.
-Many employers fail to provide their workers with required benefits plan documentation.
+Many employers fail to provide their workers with required benefit plan documentation.

 National PEO has a Human Resources team with decades of experience and expertise ready to serve you.
 We will conduct a stringent labor law compliance audit of your company to identify potential violations.
 The audit is part of our continued commitment to keeping your business running without a hitch.

 Once we’ve identified potential violations, we’ll help you to prioritize them and to address them in a cost-effective way.

 Whether this means changing your policies, your procedures, or your property, we’ll help you find ways to avoid violations while keeping costs down.
 With National PEO, you’ll create a safer workplace while protecting yourself from serious liability.